The Condor (film): Plot

 In San Diego, California, a mysterious criminal called Taipan uses a mind controlling, performance enhancement device to manipulate an old man into robbing a store, only for it to cause the latter to die from a heart attack.
-The next morning, college dropout and professional skater Tony Valdez saves his cousin Reuban from a gang before entering a skating competition with help from Sammi, an old friend of the family's.
+The next morning, college dropout and professional skater Tony Valdez saves his cousin Reuben from a gang before entering a skating competition with help from Sammi, an old friend of the family's.
 After winning the first round, Tony encounters a woman named Valeria, and they flirt with each other.
 While meeting with his parents, his mother gives him a condor amulet.
 Later that night, Tony is led to believe his parents are criminals when he overhears them discussing an error in their research with their business partner, Nigel Harrington.
 His parents attempt to explain themselves the next day, but Tony storms off.
 During the competition's second round, a mysterious man sabotages his board, causing him to lose.
 Tony's parents try to go to the police, only to be suddenly ambushed by mind-controlled skaters who cause them to crash.
 Tony hears of the accident and finds his parents dead before being ambushed and paralyzed by the same skaters.

 While in recovery, Tony is sent to therapy under former surfer Dogg.
 Meanwhile, Sammi starts going out with Tony's rival Z-Man and gives Tony enhanced boots.
-Using them, Tony becomes the Condor to fight crime and figure out what his parents were involved in.
-While on a date with Valeria, he learns his parents were unearthed and falls into a trap set up by Taipan.
-During the fight, Tony discovers Nigel hired Taipan to kill his parents for trying to report the error.
+Using them, Tony creates a superhero identity he later calls the Condor.
+Meanwhile, it has since been revealed that Taipan is working for Nigel, and while on a date with Valeria, Tony is lured into a trap set up by Taipan.
+During the fight, Tony discovers Taipan caused his parents’ death for trying to report their research error.
 Severely wounded, Tony manages to escape and goes to Sammi for help, apologizing for his behavior and realizing his feelings for her.
-However, Reuban interrupts, revealing he sabotaged Tony's board because he was ungrateful.
+However, Reuben interrupts, revealing he sabotaged Tony's board because he was ungrateful.
 Tony gets a call from Valeria, so he leaves to check on her while Sammi discovers the error in question.
 Upon reaching Valeria's house, Tony learns she is Taipan and gets into a fight with her.
-Valeria leaves him for dead and attempts to use a selfish Reuban to kill Sammi.
+Valeria leaves him for dead and attempts to use a selfish Reuben to kill Sammi.

-Surviving the attack, Tony receives help from Z-Man and befriends him as they save Sammi and Dogg from a fire Reuban and Valeria started.
+Surviving the attack, Tony receives help from Z-Man and befriends him as they save Sammi and Dogg from a fire Reuben and Valeria started.
 Elsewhere, Nigel holds an auction, only to be betrayed and murdered by Valeria, who takes control.
 However, Tony arrives and foils her plans.
 Amidst their ensuing fight, the building is set ablaze, trapping Valeria.
 Tony tries to save her, but she attempts to kill him, falling into the fire.

 Sometime later, Tony has entered a relationship with Sammi and entered a new competition with Z-Man.
 Unbeknownst to them, a mysterious clan retrieves Valeria's body and her mind control device so they can use it for their own plans.